asedadus1/asedadus1/README.md

 - 👋 Hi, I’m @asedadus1
 - 📫 How to reach me ... @linked - https://www.linkedin.com/in/ased-adus/ or adus001@csusm.edu

-As a recent graduate with a degree in Computer Science and a minor in Mathematics, I’m excited to bring my knowledge and passion to the tech industry.
-During my experience as a Software Development Intern and my time as a student, I have gained hands-on experience in programming languages such as Java, C++, Python, C#, and SQL, as well as web development technologies like Node.js, .NET, JavaScript, HTML, and CSS.
-I am a fast learner with a passion for developing web applications that solve social problems.
-I'm seeking a role where I can apply my skills and contribute to the development of innovative software solutions.
-Let's connect and discuss how I can add value to your team!
+I'm a Computer Science graduate with a minor in Mathematics, passionate about building scalable software solutions.
+I've gained hands-on experience through my roles at Crescent Bank and Chakra TechWorks, where I worked with AWS, Terraform, RESTful APIs, and full-stack technologies.

+Skilled in Java, C++, Python, C#, SQL, and JavaScript, I enjoy creating applications that address real-world challenges.
+Whether it's automating infrastructure or crafting efficient backend systems, I bring a fast-learning mindset and a commitment to quality
 <!---
 asedadus1/asedadus1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.